 Growth in these regions will only be sustainable, however, if the U.S. maintains a robust pipeline of AI-related research and commercialization.
-Policymakers therefore must expand government research in crucial AI- and automation-related areas, such as digital and robotics.
+Policymakers therefore must expand government research in crucial AI- and automation-related areas, such as digitalization and robotics.
 More specifically, further experimentation with the use of region- and sector-based applied research centers would benefit both places themselves and broader government research efforts.
 This promising model is exemplified by the federal government’s network of Manufacturing USA institutes, including the Advanced Robotics for Manufacturing (ARM) center in Pittsburgh and the Digital Manufacturing and Design Innovation Institute (DMDII) in Chicago.
 Localized, theme-based nodes within a larger network of distributed research centers are demonstrating a powerful way of spurring R&D innovation and commercialization.
 The ARM and DMDII institutes each also include among their missions the demonstration and diffusion of digital and automation technologies, including to small-and-medium-sized enterprises (SMEs), which further enhances the government’s “extension” mission.
 The model has great potential for delivering further work on automation.

 Expand support for community adjustment

 And yet, not even successful efforts to promote more communities’ resilience will prevent substantial harm to others.
 As this report has shown, the spatial impacts of automation will not be spread evenly.
-In fact, some regions, in particular those on the smaller end of the size distribution, are going to suffer much more disruption than others.
+Some regions, in particular those on the smaller end of the size distribution, are going to suffer much more disruption than others.
 For that reason, federal and state policymakers need to complement efforts to boost local resilience with special targeted interventions to mitigate the worst local impacts of automation.
 Here there are antecedents as well, such as the EDA’s Adjustment Program, or the Department of Energy’s Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) program, aimed at communities impacted by changes in energy policy.
 However, these programs’ modest scale and disjointed coordination limits their impact.
-So, in order to improve effectiveness, a more robust national strategy may well be needed.
+In order to improve effectiveness, a more robust national strategy may well be needed.

 Such an initiative would likely begin by marshaling government and private sector resources into affected communities, and should be complemented with efforts to boost labor demand in those areas.
 Governments should first leverage public and private sector resources to channel job-creating investment into communities and places being adversely affected by automation, recognizing that some places are experiencing more displacement than others.
-Placing federal or state assets in such places—in conjunction with efforts to spark entrepreneurship by streamlining regulations—could help here.
+Placing federal or state assets in such places—in conjunction with efforts to spark entrepreneurship by streamlining regulations—could help.
 So could explicit regional catch-up programs.

-With that said, the history of U.S. strategy to spur growth and development in communities and regions has been to give small, ad hoc grants to many places, few of which have prospects for a turnaround without sustained, intensive investment.
+With that said, the history of U.S. strategy to spur growth and development in communities and regions has been to give small ad hoc grants to many places, few of which have prospects for a turnaround without sustained intensive investment.
 A more effective strategy would be to give extensive support to a few areas, with the goal of producing hubs for regional growth.
-In this regard, the federal government should offer support to 10 or so medium-sized metros, to be selected through a competitive grant process, to serve as regional “growth poles.”
+In this regard, the federal government should offer support to 10 or so medium-sized metro areas, to be selected through a competitive grant process, to serve as regional growth poles.
 This investment would consist of a suite of research, tax, infrastructure, and economic development benefits from the government, and would be coupled with corresponding investment by states and the private sector.
-Through this, growth poles would serve as an anchor to enhance growth in the larger surrounding regions.
+Through this, growth poles would serve as anchors to enhance growth in the larger surrounding regions.